Q: Limited Range of Remote Controls

 Q: Garage door won't close from remote controls only closes when wall button is held down

-A: Usually when the door cannot be closed by remote control and the wall button has to be held down to close it, it means there is something wrong with your infrared photo eyes (found down by the floor on both sides of your garage door opening).
+A: Usually when your garage door cannot be closed by your Linear remote control and the wall button has to be held down to close it, it means there is something wrong with your Linear infrared photo eyes (found down by the floor on both sides of your garage door opening).
 Either they are not "looking" at each other, or they are faulty.
 The first thing I would do is make sure they are looking at each other (someone may have accidentally knocked them out of alignment or a leaf or debris may be stuck to the front of one of them).

 If they still will not work, they are probably faulty and need replacement.